Best cTrader Brokers In 2025

 Order Types

-You can execute four order types: market, limit, stop and stop limit.
 For each one, a window will appear where you can adjust your parameters, set price alerts, choose the market range and expiry dates.
-You will then need to utilise the risk management tools and set the stop loss and take profit levels.
+You will then need to utilize the risk management parameters and set the stop loss and take profit levels.

 cTrader pending orders